cloudfoundry-community/autosleep/doc/publish.md

 cf push -f manifest.yml
 `

+Create a wildcard route for each of domain where sleeping apps will receive traffic.
+This will

+`
+cf create-route autosleep mydomain.org -n '*'
+cf map-route autowakeup-app mydomain.org --hostname '*'
+`

 ## Publish on the market place
 Check that the autosleep application is running and retrieve its url (`cf app autosleep-app`).